Onelinerhub/onelinerhub/README.md

 ![oneliner:hub example](/example.png)

 ## Help by contributing
-Create a pull request with new code files or edited versions of current files.
+Just create a pull request with new/updated codes.
+Feel free to add/update any tech code piece you find useful.

 ### Help needed now:
 - Python code pieces